 Arcadia is the heartbeat of DeSoto County.
 Roughly at its epicenter, it’s developed a downtown area that seems to reflect the essence of the county itself.
 It’s not too rural, not overly developed, it’s just… comfortable.

 Start at the DeSoto County Chamber of Commerce.
-It’s easy to find, just one block from the grand DeSoto County Courthouse (circa 1912) just east of Highway 17.
+It’s easy to find, just a two-minute walk from the grand DeSoto County Courthouse (circa 1912) just east of Highway 17.
 If you have kids (or just want to cool off) a small splash park is located behind the Chamber.
 Inside are racks of brochures that reveal an impressive range of activities, most of which center around four things: Shopping, fossiling, the Peace River, and rodeo.
 Let’s start with shopping.

 A few blocks west, the historic district begins by the 1914 railroad depot that looks in astonishingly pristine condition.
 That’s not because trains are pulling in, it’s because it’s been converted into office space.
 Still, it makes a great photo.
 Drive a few more blocks and you’ll find historic buildings have been repurposed for retail and restaurants.
-Roam between Magnolia, Oak, and Hickory streets where there are ice cream parlors and a tearoom (Mary Margaret’s Tea & Biscuit), cafes, and florists.
-There’s Rattlers Old West Saloon (a honkytonk in the heart of town), and a collection of antique shops within the Old Opera House (its tagline: ‘The Bizarre Bazaar’).
-Antiques seem to be the product of choice here, and the range of antiques, collectibles, geegaws, whatchamacallits, and objet d’arts you’ll find are unexpectedly diverse, from primitives to ‘50s Modern Eames designs to Florida Highwayman paintings.
-Speaking of paintings, the 2010 mural by artists Linda Cassels and Tim Haas, capturing the action and energy of the local rodeo, is worth a look.
+Roam between Magnolia, Oak, and Hickory streets where there are ice cream parlors and cafes, and florists, as well as Rattlers Old West Saloon, a honkytonk in the heart of town.

 One-third of Arcadia’s citizens are Hispanic, and within the shopping district is Cardenas (“America’s Hispanic Supermarket”) which carries a lot of items Anglos would recognize – and many they wouldn’t.
 Worth a visit to see what you can add to your grocery list.